Phoenix STS Logo

 Manual Handling and Patient Moving

-We assess all manual handling activities in your facility, including resident transfers, repositioning in bed, assisted bathing, and use of hoists and slide sheets.
-Our assessment considers staffing levels, equipment availability, resident mobility profiles, and compliance with Chapter 4 of the General Application Regulations 2007 (Manual Handling of Loads).
+We assess every manual handling task in your home: resident transfers, repositioning in bed, assisted bathing, and the use of hoists and slide sheets.
+We look at staffing levels, equipment and resident mobility.
+The assessment meets Chapter 4 of the General Application Regulations 2007, which covers the manual handling of loads.

 Slip, Trip, and Fall Hazards

-Our consultants evaluate floor surfaces, lighting levels, handrail provision, threshold transitions, outdoor pathways, and housekeeping procedures.
-We assess fall prevention measures for residents with cognitive impairment or mobility difficulties, including bed rail risk assessments and the use of sensor mats or low-profile beds.
+We evaluate floor surfaces, lighting, handrails, thresholds, outdoor paths and housekeeping.
+We also assess fall prevention for residents with dementia or poor mobility.
+That includes bed rail risk assessments, sensor mats and low-profile beds.

 Biological and Chemical Hazards